 Software testing involves thorough testing of each and every component of the given software, right from user interface to the biggest as well as the minutest functionalities.
 It is essential that the testing team takes into account every single possible scenario into account while designing the test cases and tests the given software for each one of them thoroughly.
 What type of test data is being used by the test team has a major impact on the overall test process.

 Test data is the data which is going to be used for testing a particular piece of software.
 While some data is used for obtaining confirmatory results, other data might be used for challenging the ability of the software.
 There are multiple ways in which appropriate test data can be obtained for testing a system.
 A tester or a program can produce the test data for testing a particular system.

 For instance, the testing team may want to test whether the software provides the desired result or not.
 It would feed the data into the system and execute it.
 It would then analyze the result and decide if the expected results have been obtained.
 The software should at least deliver the intended results without any hiccup.
 After all, this was the basic purpose of creating it and it must fulfill that.

 Conversely, it should not deliver unexpected, unusual or extreme results in case non standard input is passed to it.
-There must be sufficient test data to test the negative scenario as well.
+There must be sufficient test data management to test the negative scenario as well.
 This is to ensure that the software keeps performing smoothly even in case the end user enters wrong information while using it or chooses to do that deliberately in order to toy with the system.